EBI-IntAct/intact-data-exchange/psimi/psimitab/intact-interolog-prediction/readme.txt

 prot2=number of proteins in cluster porcB sources=number of source interactions used to construct this porc interaction inferences=number of interaction predicted thanks to this porc interaction
+3) all source interactions used dureing the process are describe in the srcInteractionsUsed.txt file
-3) comments are written in the interologPrediction.log file during the process if you have configured the log4j property file
+4) comments are written in the interologPrediction.log file during the process if you have configured the log4j property file
-4) the proteome_report.txt file is downloaded and used during the process.
+5) the proteome_report.txt file is downloaded and used during the process.
 You can remove it or keep it in the directory so that it is not downloaded again next time.

 If it is not clear, don't hesitate to contact me.